 Another good idea is to follow up this email and phone call with a letter.
 When you send this letter it is advisable to send it as a recorded delivery.
 Not only will this provide you proof that you sent it, but also with proof that your energy company has received it.
 By making a phone call, sending an email and sending a letter you make it much more likely that your complaint will be dealt with swiftly.
 It is almost certain that a different person will receive each of these forms of correspondence, this means that there will be three times as many people at your energy company who are aware of your complaint.
 This only improves your chances of your complaint being dealt with quickly and appropriately.

-One important thing to do when you first call your energy provider, is to ask for a reference number for your complaint.
+One important thing to do when you first call your energy supplier, is to ask for a reference number for your complaint.
 Once you have this number make sure to include it on all future correspondence that you have regarding your problem.
 This will ensure that your energy supplier is aware of exactly who you are and exactly what your complaint is.

 In many cases contacting your energy supplier will be enough to resolve the problem that caused your complaint, however this may not always be enough.
 If your complaint does not get dealt with in a manner that you deem acceptable then your next step should be to contact Citizens Advice.